emagiz/emdocs/mds/howto/upgrade-to-eMagiz5.md

  ### eMagiz Mendix Connector Health checks

-   - If the communication between the eMagiz Mendix Connector and the eMagiz HIP does not work it might be the case that you have custom keystore/truststore used by the eMagiz Mendix Connector, so you should try downloading the new autogenerated ones (Create -> Resources) and put them in the resources folder of the Mendix Connector.
+   - If the communication between the eMagiz Mendix Connector and the eMagiz HIP does not work it might be the case that you have custom keystore/truststore used by the eMagiz Mendix Connector, so you should try downloading the new auto-generated ones (Create -> Resources) and put them in the resources folder of the eMagiz Mendix Connector.

  <!--- Feedback items left to be fixed:
 		 - delete 5.2.1 and 5.2.2 (can be seen in versioning history) - done